polyrize/react-gateway/README.md

 Render React DOM into a new context (aka "Portal")

-> This project is a forked update from https://github.com/cloudflare/react-gateway.
-Simplified test builds and updated with react hooks.
+> This project is a forked update from https://github.com/cloudflare/react-gateway & https://github.com/chardskarth/react-gateway

 ## Installation